Tutorial 2: Create an app with containers¶

 to look like the following:Welcome to your first app with containers!

-Create the project definition file¶
+Modify the default project definition file¶

 Modify